niratpatel/Financial-Fraud-Detection-Using-Reinforcement-Learning/README.md

 The **22x improvement in PR-AUC** shows the RL model's vastly superior ability to handle the severe class imbalance and find fraudulent transactions effectively.

 ### Analysis of Disagreements: Proving Superior Decision-Making
-We isolated the 8,447 test transactions where the RL model and the baseline disagreed.
+I isolated the 8,447 test transactions where the RL model and the baseline disagreed.
 The results were clear:

-* **Catching Missed Fraud**: For fraudulent transactions the baseline was about to **approve**, our RL agent correctly overturned the decision and **flagged them with 99% recall**.
+* **Catching Missed Fraud**: For fraudulent transactions the baseline was about to **approve**, the RL agent correctly overturned the decision and **flagged them with 99% recall**.
 It acts as a critical safety net.

-* **Reducing False Alarms**: For legitimate transactions the baseline was about to **block**, our RL agent correctly overturned the decision and **approved them 66% of the time**, reducing customer friction and operational costs.
+* **Reducing False Alarms**: For legitimate transactions the baseline was about to **block**, the RL agent correctly overturned the decision and **approved them 66% of the time**, reducing customer friction and operational costs.

 > In essence, when the models disagreed, the RL agent's policy made the more intelligent, value-driven decision **78% of the time**.